KingRaver/reply_guy/README.md

 ## 📊 Performance Metrics

-The bot tracks its prediction performance across timeframes and tokens:
+The agent tracks its prediction performance across timeframes and tokens:

 ```
 == 1 HOUR PREDICTIONS ==